symfony/symfony-docs/components/http_kernel.rst

 In addition to the "main" request that's sent into ``HttpKernel::handle()``, you can also send a so-called "sub request".
 A sub request looks and acts like any other request, but typically serves to render just one small portion of a page instead of a full page.
-You'll most commonly make sub-requests from your controller (or perhaps from inside a template, that's being rendered by your controller).
+You will most commonly make sub-requests from your controller (or perhaps from inside a template, that's being rendered by your controller).